Sullivan & Cromwell LLP Logo

 Selected Representations

-• Spirit AeroSystems in an appeal to the Tenth Circuit involving compensation for the company’s former CEO.
+• Spirit AeroSystems in two appellate victories in the Tenth Circuit in a case involving compensation for the company’s former CEO—first reversing a $45 million judgment, then winning again on a subsequent appeal

-• Valero Energy Corporation in a set of consolidated appeals to the D.C.
-Circuit challenging vehicle-emission and fuel-economy rules issued by the Environmental Protection Agency and the National Highway Traffic Safety Administration.
+• Valero Energy Corporation in a set of consolidated appeals to the Supreme Court and D.C.
+Circuit challenging vehicle-emission and fuel-economy rules issued by the Environmental Protection Agency and the National Highway Traffic Safety Administration

 Cases Argued in the Supreme Court